 Machines require significantly less labour than traditional or greenhouse farming.
-The harvesting process allows for one-touch handling from machine to packaging, reducing labour costs.
+The harvesting process allows a single point of access for one-touch handling from machine to packaging, reducing labour costs.
 This patented technology is expected to create a sustainable advantage for CubicFarms as the vertical farming industry attempts to reach profitability through effective cost management.